Tori Roloff's Instagram Stories Excited LPBW Fans During Thanksgiving Week

 Below is the image from her Instagram story (not accessible at the moment) that triggered pregnancy talk.
 It was taken exactly a year ago when Tori Roloff and her husband Zach announced she was pregnant.
 The 26-year-old has been documenting son Jackson’s journey since his birth and has not missed sharing a moment in his timeline, including his conception.
 The “misleading” image can also be found among Tori’s Instagram posts.

 In her Instagram story, she sought to mark and celebrate the moment the couple shared the announcement with the world.
-Many, however, assumed it was a fresh pregnancy announcement, despite the roloff-in-law clearly captioning it.
+Many, however, assumed it was a fresh pregnancy announcement, despite the Roloff-in-law clearly captioning it.

 “Ah.
 I can’t believe it’s been a year since we announced baby j!”
 Tori Roloff captioned the above image in her IG story.